Experience

 Monroy, M., & Keltner, D. (2022).
 Awe as a pathway to mental and physical health.
 Perspectives on Psychological Science, 18(2), 309–320. https://doi.org/10.1177/17456916221094856

-#therapeutichorticulture #horticulturaltherapy #permaculture2 weeks ago
+#therapeutichorticulture #horticulturaltherapy #permaculture1 month ago

 Our lime tree is no stranger to feathered and winged visitors but lately, we’ve had our first resident birds – the yellow-vented bulbul!
 A few observations: